jpierkunke/CSSS-Math-Camp-2023/index.md

 ## Schedule

-Our tentative workshop schedule is as follows:
+Math camp will be offered in a hybrid form this year; participants may participate in person or via Zoom.
+Our **tentative** workshop schedule is as follows:

-  **10:00am-10:45am**  Review lectures and practice problems (First day, introduction)
-  **10:45am-11:30am**  Breakout Rooms: Practice problems
-  **1:30pm-3:00pm**    R labs
-  **3:00pm-4:00pm**    Additional problem session/office hours (if needed)
+  **9am-12pm**  Alternating between lecture, short practice problems, and longer practice sessions **1-3pm** Lab: Introduction to programming and statistics in R **3-4pm** Office hour if needed

 Slides and materials will be linked to in the schedule below as they are made available.
-Much of the course material provided here was first created by Laina Mercer with developments by [Jessica Godwin](https://jlgodwin.github.io/MathCamp){:target="_blank"} and Peter Gao.
-Jess Kunke has added to and developed the lab materials in particular.
+Much of the course material provided here was first created by Laina Mercer with developments by [Jessica Godwin](https://jlgodwin.github.io/MathCamp){:target="_blank"} and [Peter Gao](https://peteragao.github.io/CSSS-Math-Camp-2021/).
+Jess Kunke has contributed to developing the labs since 2021.

 ## Monday, September 12

 **Lecture**

 **Lab**

 ## Tuesday, September 13

 **Lecture**

 **Lab**

 ## Wednesday, September 14

 **Lecture**

 **Lab**

 ## Thursday, September 15

 **Lecture**

 **Lab**

 ## Friday, September 16

 **Lecture**

 **Lab**